-2 while there exists an element g such that $X \cup \{g\}$ is a feasible solution do this strategy can be detrimental when the SDN costs are relatively stable over time (up to 20% drop per year).
+In this section, we evaluate the performance of the proposed algorithms using real-world network topologies and traffic matrices.
+Overall, we find that our approach can increase by 54% the amount of programmable traffic compared to state-of-the-art methods, especially in practical scenarios where the network is upgraded in a time window of four or five years.
+In general, the ISP acquires more benefits by spreading the upgrades over many instead of one year.
+Nevertheless, this strategy can be detrimental when the SDN costs are relatively stable over time (up to 20% drop per year).
 We also find that by optimizing the objective of programmable traffic maximization, benefits are also realized for the objective of TE flexibility maximization (and vise versa).
 However, there will be a performance loss (up to a factor of 2), since each algorithm favors one objective over the other.